proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 ## Minimum approval and removal

 It is not always necessary to force all cosignatories to cosign transactions associated with the multisig account.
-Sirius-Chain allows to set up the minimum number of cosignatory agreements.
+Sirius Chain allows to set up the minimum number of cosignatory agreements.
 These properties can be [edited](../guides/multisig-account/modifying-a-multisig-account.md#editing-minapproval) afterward to suit almost all needs.

-Sirius-Chain’s current implementation of multisig is “M-of-N”.
+Sirius Chain’s current implementation of multisig is “M-of-N”.
 This means that M can be any number equal to or less than N, i.e., 1-of-4, 2-of-2, 4-of-9, 9-of-10 and so on.

 Similarly, cosignatories can [invite other accounts to take part in the multisig](../guides/multisig-account/modifying-a-multisig-account.md#adding-a-new-cosignatory), or [propose to remove others](../guides/multisig-account/modifying-a-multisig-account.md#removing-a-cosignatory) when the defined conditions are fulfilled.